Realization of groups with pairing as Jacobians of finite graphs: Jacobians of simple graphs

 \section{Jacobians of simple graphs}

-In this section, we consider which groups (without pairing) occur as Jacobians of simple graphs.
-If a finite abelian group $\Gamma$ does not have 2 as an invariant factor, then it is straightforward to construct a graph $G$ such that $\Jac (G) \cong \Gamma$, so this question is only interesting for groups of the form $(\ZZ/2\ZZ)^k \times H$.
+In this section, we consider which groups without a specified pairing occur as Jacobians of simple graphs.
+If a finite abelian group $\Gamma$ does not have 2 as an invariant factor, then it is straightforward to construct a simple graph $G$ such that $\Jac (G) \cong \Gamma$, so this question is only interesting for groups of the form $(\ZZ/2\ZZ)^k \times H$.